speechly/docs/content/slu-examples/basics.md

 It is useful to think of preparing the example utterances as the task of "programming" a data generator.
 You can learn more about how this is done from the [Speechly Annotation Language Syntax Reference](/slu-examples/cheat-sheet/) as well as [Speechly Annotation Language Semantics](/slu-examples/semantics/).

+Note!
+You can see the example utterances that are generated from the *Templates* using either the "show sample" button in the Speechly dashboard, or using the the `sample` command in the [command line tool](/dev-tools/command-line-client/#print-random-example-utterances).

 # What is an intent?
 The intent of an utterance that indicates what the user in general wants.
 It is defined in the beginning of an example with the syntax `*intent_name`, i.e. the name of the intent prefixed by an asterisk.
 Every example utterance must have an intent assigned to it.